Peter and Meg Kassen, Camp Director/Owners

-Peter and Meg are members of the American Camp Association and the Maine Summer Camps organization.
+Peter and Meg are members of the American Camp Association (ACA) and the Maine Summer Camps organization.
 They raised their daughters at HVC and live in Maine year-round, devoting their full time energies to the direction of Hidden Valley.
-Depending on the season, they both enjoy cross-country skiing, hiking, or canoeing in Maine's magnificent outdoors.
-Their eldest daughter is an Oberlin College graduate teaching overseas via a Fulbright fellowship; her younger sister is "pre-vet" at the University of Vermont.
+Depending on the season, they both enjoy cross-country skiing, hiking, or kayaking in Maine's magnificent outdoors.
+Their eldest daughter is in her second year at Columbia University School of Social Work; her younger sister is a recent Animal Science graduate from the University of Vermont.

 A Letter from Meg and Peter

 Thank you for your interest in Hidden Valley and its broad range of children’s summer programs.
 This page and others on the Website represent the beginning of what we hope will be a meaningful relationship between your family and ours at camp.

 In an increasingly complex world, a good summer camp - one that takes pride in meaningful values, a child-centered philosophy, and a rich sense of fun - can mean a great deal to a child and his or her family.